tpwres/teczki-polskiego-wrestlingu/content/e/2015-01-11-mzw-charity-show-2015.md

 venue = "gosir-glucholazy"
 +++

-MZW Charity Show, though only billed as a Wrestling Show, was an event held by MZW in [Głuchołazy](@/v/gosir-glucholazy.md).
+This was an event held by MZW in [Głuchołazy](@/v/gosir-glucholazy.md).
 It was a charity show, with donations going to [WOŚP][wosp], and coinciding with their 23rd annual Grand Finale event.

 {% card() %}
 - ["[Szymon Siwiec](@/w/szymon-siwiec.md)", "Kowboj Luke"]